shunanya/SimpleJavaHttpsServer/README.md

-In `"./src/main/java"` folder create the folders set which is the package for put there Java classes (e.g. `org/example/` or something like that) and create there class named `"Server.java"` (the content can be copied from current project).
+In `"./src/main/java"` folder create the folders set which is the package for put there Java classes (e.g. `org/example/` or something like that) and create there classes named `Server.java` and `ServerV.java` (the content can be copied from current project).

 **Note:** don't forget to check the correspondent of `package name` to folders set where located `server.java` class.